Roger-random/Sawppy_Rover/docs/AssembleBogie.md

 ![Bogie parts](images/Bogie01-Parts.jpg)

-The 117mm extrusion goes to between the Rear Corner and the angled side of the Bogie Wheel part.
+The 117mm extrusion connects the Rear Corner and the angled side of the Bogie Wheel part.

 ![Bogie rear installed](images/Bogie02-Rear.jpg)

-The 122mm extrusion goes between the Bogie Wheel part on the straight side, and the  Fixed Knuckle.
+The 122mm extrusion connects the Bogie Wheel part on the straight side, and the  Fixed Knuckle.
 The extrusion extends from the open side of the Fixed knuckle.

 ![Bogie mid installed](images/Bogie03-Mid.jpg)